galaxygliese/Silver-EDM/README.md

 ## :gift: Userful for

-This repogitory is implemented as a project base for the diffusion model.
+A PyTorch re-implementation of [EDM](https://github.com/NVlabs/edm#elucidating-the-design-space-of-diffusion-based-generative-models-edmofficial-pytorch-implementation-of-the-neurips-2022-paper).
+Silver EDM tries to be small, clean, interpretable and educational, as most of the currently available diffusion models implementations can a bit sprawling.
 It can be used in the following situations :

 - :white_check_mark: **No fine tuning resources for Stable Diffusion.**
 - :white_check_mark: **Easy to setup for domain-specific tasks**